Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

-\paragraph{Metabolic models} We consider kinetic models with reversible rate laws of the form $v_l = \enzyme_l \, \ratelaw(\cv)$.
-The catalytic rate $\ratelaw(\cv)$ can be separated into capacity, reversibility, saturation, and regulation factors \cite{nfbd:16}.
-To score a metabolic state, we consider three fitness objectives: $b(\vv)$ (linear flux benefit function), $q(\cv)$ (concave metabolite benefit function), and $h(\ev)$ (linear enzyme cost function).
-Typically, flux benefits describe the production of valuable compounds or biomass, and the enzyme cost describes growth disadvantages from higher protein levels.
-From the ratio [enzyme cost]/[flux benefit], estimates of the cell growth rates can be derived (see section \ref{sec:SIProofGrowthRateFunction}).
+\textbf{Metabolic models} We consider metabolic network models with reversible rate laws of the form $v_l = \esymbol_l \, \ratelaw_{l}(\cv)$ (where $\esymbol_l$ denotes enzyme levels).
+The catalytic rate $\ratelaw(\cv)$ of an enzyme $l$ can be factorised into capacity, reversibility, and kinetic terms $\ratelaw=\kcat\cdot\eta^{\rm rev}(\cv)\cdot\eta^{\rm kin}(\cv)$ \coout{superscripts runter, uea?} \cite{nfbd:16}.
+To model fitness incentives and physiological requirements in a cell, we consider three metabolic {\target}s: $\fluxbene(\vv)$ (linear flux benefit function), $\metcost(\cv)$ (convex metabolite cost function), and $h(\esymbolv)$ (linear enzyme cost function).
+Typically, the flux benefit scores the production of valuable compounds or biomass, while the cost terms describe growth disadvantages caused by higher protein or metabolite concentrations.
+Under simplifying assumptions, the ratio [enzyme cost]/[flux benefit] can be translated into a cell growth rate (see section \ref{sec:SIProofGrowthRateFunction}).

-\textbf{Metabolic flows, scaled flows, and flux modes} Stationary flux distributions $\vv$, satisfying the stationarity condition $\Nint\,\vv=0$, are also called \emph{metabolic flows}.
-If we disregard the absolute scaling of $\vv$, we obtain a \emph{flux mode}, which can also be represented by a \emph{scaled flow}.
-For example, with a reaction flux $v_r$ (e.g.~biomass production) chosen as our ``target flux'', we can define the scaled flow $v/v_r$ and the overall flux cost $\fluxcost'(\vv) = \fluxcost(\vv)/v_r$, i.e.~the flux cost \emph{per target flux}.
-Likewise, we can scale all flows to the same (linear) flux benefit.
-If a flow $\vv$ is multiplied by some factor $\eta$, its scaled cost remains unchanged.
-An elementary flux mode is a flux mode with a minimal set of active reactions: if one more reaction flux were restricted to be zero, the remaining set of active reactions would not support any stationary flux distribution anymore.
+\textbf{Metabolic {\flow}s, scaled {\flow}s, and flux modes} if a flux distribution $\vv$ is stationary (satisfying the condition $\Nint\,\vv=0$), it is called a \emph{metabolic {\flow}} or, if the absolute scaling is disregarded, a \emph{flux mode}.
+An elementary flux mode is a flux mode with a minimal set of active reactions: if one more reaction flux were restricted to zero, the remaining active reactions would not be able to support any stationary flux distribution.
+Flux modes can be seen as \emph{scaled {\flow}s}.
+For example, with a ``target flux'' $v_r$ (e.g.~biomass production) we can define the scaled {\flow} $\vv/v_r$ and the scaled flux cost $\acost^{\rm sc}(\vv) = \acost(\vv)/v_r$, \co{use $\hat{a}$ instead of sc uea?} i.e.~the flux cost \emph{per target flux}. \co{or, with a flux benefit b(v), we can ..} If a {\flow} $\vv$ is multiplied by a factor $\sigma$, the scaled {\flow} and the scaled cost remain unchanged.